pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 And now for the feature presentation, let's get to dev'ing!

-> #### What's in a Day 0?
+#### What's in a DevOps Day 0?

+Day 0 usually includes aspects of planning and preparing.
 For this exercise, we have just a few requirements to get started.
+Let's knock these out and get to the fun stuff!

-> #### Prerequisites
+#### Prerequisites

-Okay, even the fanciest push-to-start car still requires a fob, so let's cover those bases super quick.
+Now, even the fanciest push-to-start car still requires a fob, so let's cover those bases super quick.

 - Web browser
 - GitHub account